 Although all 3 “sisters” were built by JJ Siestas of Hamburg West Germany in 1975, each ship was different due to Buffalo and Bison having both been significantly modified/stretched during their careers.
 They where originally built for Stena Line to their “Stena Seaporter” design, but never initially operated for them, with Buffalo and Bison being sold to Pandoro and Union Melborne going out on charter to Union Steamship when completed.
 However, in a twist of fate all 3 would operate for Stena (as Stena Seafarer, Stena Leader, and Stena Pioneer – P&O had previously renamed them European Seafarer, European Leader, and European Pioneer when they stopped operating the Fleetwood service as Pandoro) when they took over the Fleetwood operation from P&O in 2004.

-Note: The beaching of these 3 vessels prompted the creation of this website due to the lack of coverage online at the time, and this was the first post on what would become NI Ferry Site.
-A longer article is being written to coincide with the 5th anniversary of the beaching of these 3 vessels together.
+Note: The beaching of these 3 vessels prompted the creation of this website due to the lack of coverage online at the time.
+This was the first post on what would become NI Ferry Site.